When was the last time you slowed down and relaxed?

-We live in a word where we’re constantly on the go and we rarely give ourselves time to just stop and breathe.
+We live in a world where we’re constantly on the go and we rarely give ourselves time to just slow down and relax.

 I know first hand how caught up we can get going about our busy days that we forget to take a moment to ourselves to just be.

-Being busy was the norm for me once I started “adulting” and at the beginning, I thought that this is how it was supposed to be: always being on the go, being pulled in different directions, your mind going a billion miles an hour, etc.
+Being busy was the norm for me once I started “adulting” and at the beginning, I thought that this is how it was supposed to be: always being on the go, being pulled in different directions, your mind going a billion miles an hour, etc, that I forgot how to slow down and relax.

 Why are we always busy?

-We get distracted by all of the responsibilities that we carry on our shoulders, we feel like there’s no time to take a breather and just chill.
+We get distracted by all of the responsibilities that we carry on our shoulders, we feel like there’s no time to slow down and relax.

 But listen, our minds and our bodies really need that extra time to recharge and prepare for tomorrow’s tasks.

 You can find time to take care of yourself to be better productive with your time.
-I’m going to share with you some ways that you can relax and slow down so that you can be able to live more while doing less.
+I’m going to share with you some ways that you can slow down and relax so that you can be able to live more while doing less.

 This post may contain affiliate links.
 This means that I get a commission if you purchase through my links, at no cost to you.
 You can read the full disclosure here.